 Saturday May 22, 2010, Day 5

 I was woken at 0030 by a very heavy downpour.
 It was as if Thetis was being pelted by hail but it was only raindrops.
-It lasted about 1 hour during which there were lots of thunder strikes most of the at a distance although some were uncomfortably close.
+It lasted about 1 hour during which there were lots of thunder strikes most of them at a distance although some were uncomfortably close.
 It only take one… There was almost no wind.
 Later the rain abated I went back to sleep.
-Although some water had entered in my cabin from the closed but not latched porthole.
+Some water had entered in my cabin from the closed but not latched porthole.

 Around 0400 I was woken up again.
 This time it was the wind, now from the N gusting to 25 knots.
 The anchor was blissfully holding.
 Later the wind diminished top 10-15 knots NNW but the forecasts called for strong northerly winds by this afternoon.

 We decided to leave Shino early and either go to to the South Bay of Rhinia or push on for Finikas in Syros.
 We departed at 0935 and went down the Delos-Rhinia channel.
 On the S side of Rhinia the wind was 10-16 knots NNW.
 We decided to continue to Syros.
 We opened 75% of the headsail and motor-sailed on a westerly heading.
 After 23.5 nM fast moving we arrived in Finikas, Syros (Φοίνικας, Σύρος) [37° 23.8' N 24° 22.8' E] at 1340.
 We anchored off in 5 m depth over the sand and let out 35 m scope.

 It was an overcast day.
 There were at least 5 motor cruisers in the bay.

 Later in the evening, after hot showers, we went ashore and bought some fruit.
 There was almost no wind.
 We returned to Thetis and after an ouzo we cooked some Kalami potatoes in the oven and served them with an omelet.

 The night was quiet and the sky was clearing.